microsoft/Kusto-Query-Language/doc/geo-intersects-line-with-polygon-function.md

 |---|
 |True|

-The following example finds all roads in NYC GeoJSON roads table which intersects with area of interest literal polygon.
+The following example finds all roads in the NYC GeoJSON roads table that intersect with area of interest literal polygon.

 ```kusto
 let area_of_interest = dynamic({"type":"Polygon","coordinates":[[[-73.95768642425537,40.80065354924362],[-73.9582872390747,40.80089719667298],[-73.95869493484497,40.80050736035672],[-73.9580512046814,40.80019873831593],[-73.95768642425537,40.80065354924362]]]});